 Many students wish to bring their husbands, wives, or children to the USA.
 Usually, the best way to bring them to the USA is by using an F-2/J-2 visa.
 The F-2/J-2 visa is a “dependent” visa to bring family members to the USA who will be dependent on the F-1/J-1 visa holder.
+Many students also want their parents to visit them in the US, which may require a B1/B2 visa.
+Read below for important information regarding bringing family members to the US.

 To qualify for F-2/J-2 status, a spouse or unmarried minor children (under age 21) must establish to the satisfaction of the consular officer and the immigration officer at the port of entry that: